DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 _Was it prepared at the time when we came here?_

-Heaven lord Alfreya had no intentions for further discussions.
+There was no room for further discussion.
-His only objective was killing them here.
+Heaven lord Alfreya had no intent other than killing them here.

 "Reiren!"

 "...!"

-Feeling that something was wrong from Jeanne's voice, she looked up in the sky.
+Feeling that something was wrong from Jeanne's voice, she looked up at the sky.
 It was already late.

 The blazing sword was already before elven girl's eyes.